Floyd Allen: Trials for the courthouse shooting

 Sidna Allen denied that he shot Judge Massie, or that he fired at Commonwealth's Attorney Foster, Sheriff Webb, or at Juror Fowler.
 Allen claimed that when the shooting began, he drew his own revolver and fired five times at Deputy Clerk Goad and Deputy Sheriff Gillespie, because both men were firing at him.
 After those five shots, he dropped to his knees and reloaded his revolver.
 Sidna Allen claimed that when he left the courthouse, Goad followed behind him, shooting him through the left arm, the bullet lodging in his left side.
 He stated that he fired back at Goad on the courthouse steps, but denied shooting at Treasurer J. B. Marshall.
-He also said he went to Blankenship's Livery Stable after the incident, where he met other family members and left Hillsville with Claud Allen, Wesley Edwards, and Sidna Edwards.
+He also said he went to Blankenship's Livery Stable after the incident, where he met other family members and left Hillsville with Claude Allen, Wesley Edwards, and Sidna Edwards.
 They returned to their homes by traveling cross-country through the farm fields rather than public roads.
 Sidna Allen and Wesley Edwards then left Virginia, eventually reaching Des Moines, Iowa.